 That said, finding an ability to narrow our focus to parts of our body during a movement allows us to create “inner eyes” and an image of our body system that reinforces healthy movement.
 The art for the student lies in being able to utilize the most effective visualizations for them and comprehending the ways in which they connect to the overall movement in the body.
 For example, thinking about balancing your head on top of your spine might fix drooping shoulders and/or a caved chest and the resulting spongey connection with your partner.
 Thinking about taking your center of movement through your line of gravity will cause your feet to collect and your weight to transfer cleanly and completely to your newly planted foot.

 Deep understanding of tango movement is within everyone’s reach.

-Eric and I enjoy creating challenges each week (that, for the record, we try to do as well) that allow us to focus on a visualization or an alignment and notice its effect on our posture and movement.
+I enjoy creating challenges (that, for the record, we try to do as well) that allow us to focus on a visualization or an alignment and notice its effect on our posture and movement.
 Doing this at rest, when we are not in the middle of dancing, allows us to create a body image and connection that we can draw on, if needed, when we are dancing, but with less effort and minimal distraction.

 As students, once we start to develop an awareness of our movement, tapping into that inner vision, we can begin to apply concepts more holistically and broadly.
 In so doing, we are better capable of making consistent, wholesale changes in patterns of movement.
 We can rechannel our patterns into healthier ones by incorporating our awareness into everyday life.
 This framework of understanding is built equally by teachers, fellow dancers, and the individual student, so we all carry responsibility in its functionality.